Update - May 20th, 2026

 I decided to create a PowerShell script to automate the PowerShell Gallery and file copy install methods for the HP Client Management Script Library.
 The script can be run either in online mode or offline mode.

-ModulePath – This parameter is used to specify the location of the HPCMSL module source files.
-If the parameter is specified the script will work in offline mode.
-Otherwise the script will run in online mode.
-This parameter should be specified when the script is running in WinPE or when the system does not have internet access.
+ModulePath – Used to specify the location of the HPCMSL module source files.
+If the parameter is specified, the script runs in offline mode; otherwise it runs in online mode.
+Specify this when the script is running in WinPE or when the system does not have internet access.

 Examples